Public Access qualified

 Recent professional regulatory instructions include:

-- Five week, three-handed substantive hearing – involving a range of legal issues and an expert witness – before a Professional Conduct Panel of the Teaching Regulation Agency of allegations of (over 30) serious safeguarding failings by a senior school leader, which resulted in several allegations not being proved and no prohibition order being made against his client;
+- Five week, three-handed substantive hearing – involving a range of legal issues and an expert witness – before a Professional Conduct Panel of the Teaching Regulation Agency of allegations of (over 30) serious safeguarding failings by a senior school leader, which resulted in several allegations not being proved and no prohibition order being made against his client.
+The case was reported in the national press.

-- Four week substantive hearing before the Medical Practitioners Tribunal of several serious allegations of dishonesty, physical violence, bullying and clinical failings against a General Practitioner, involving expert evidence on IT systems and clinical decision-making, which resulted in the vast majority of the allegations not being proved (ongoing – adjourned part-heard);
+- Four week substantive hearing before the Medical Practitioners Tribunal of several serious allegations of dishonesty, physical violence, bullying and clinical failings against a General Practitioner, involving expert evidence on IT systems and clinical decision-making, which resulted in the vast majority of the allegations not being proved and a suspension order being imposed (the GMC having bid for erasure).
+This was lifted after four months.

-- Two week, five-handed substantive hearing of allegations of serious SATs maladministration by several members of staff at a primary school, which resulted in no prohibition order being made against his client;
+- Two week, five-handed substantive hearing of allegations of serious SATs maladministration by several members of staff at a primary school, which resulted in no prohibition order being made against his client.
+The case was reported in the national and local press.

 - Five day substantive hearing, involving multiple legal issues, of allegations of inappropriate religious influence against a hospital nurse, which resulted in several allegations not being proved and a three month conditions of practice order (subsequently revoked with immediate effect following a review hearing before a different panel).
-The NMC had sought a suspension order;
+The NMC had sought a suspension order.
+The case was reported in the national and local media.

 - Three day, two-handed substantive hearing of allegations of serious financial and recruitment misconduct by a Headteacher, which resulted in the regulator dropping an allegation of dishonesty and no prohibition order being made;

-- One day hearing before the Interim Orders Tribunal of the Medical Practitioners Tribunal Service, in which the respondent doctor successfully resisted the GMC’s submissions that he receive an interim suspension, despite facing serious allegations of dishonesty and clinical failings; and
+- One day hearing before the Interim Orders Tribunal of the Medical Practitioners Tribunal Service, in which the respondent doctor successfully resisted the GMC’s submissions that he receive an interim suspension, despite facing serious allegations of dishonesty and clinical failings.

 - One day substantive hearing before the Farriers Registration Council, in which the respondent received a verbal reprimand after being convicted of a hate crime related to his professional practice.